 - Medical relief;

 - Provision of facilities for recreation or other leisure-time occupations (including assistance for such provision), if the facilities are provided in the interest of social welfare and public benefit; and

 - The advancement of any other object of general public utility, excluding purposes which relate exclusively to religious teaching or worship.

-A trust may have a single or sole trustee, however at least three trustees are required to register a public charitable trust in certain states.
+While some states permit a trust to have a single or sole trustee, certain states require at least three trustees to register a public charitable trust.
 In general, Indian citizens serve as trustees, although there is no specific prohibition against non-natural legal persons or foreigners serving in this capacity.

 Legal title of the property of a public charitable trust vests in the trustees.
 Trustees of a public charitable trust may not, however, in any way use trust property or their position for their own interest or private advantage.
-Trustees are bound to protect the interests of the trust’s beneficiaries, and may not enter into agreements in which they may have a personal interest that conflict or may possibly conflict with the interests of the beneficiaries of the trust.
-Trustees may not delegate any of their duties, functions, or powers to a co-trustee or any other person, except that trustees may delegate ministerial acts.
+Trustees are bound to protect the interests of the trust’s beneficiaries, and may not enter into agreements in which they may have a personal interest that conflicts or that may conflict with the interests of the beneficiaries of the trust.
+Trustees may not delegate any of their duties, functions, or powers to a co-trustee or any other person, though they may delegate ministerial acts.
 In essence, trustees may not delegate authority with respect to duties requiring the exercise of discretion.

 Trustees of religious or charitable trusts are charged with discharging their duties with the degree of care that an ordinarily prudent person would exercise with respect to his personal property.
 Public charitable trusts are highly regulated.
 For instance, in many states, purchases or sales of immovable property by a trust or taking a loan must be approved in advance by the Charity Commissioner.